nico-kangdra/devops-portofolio/nginx/reverse-proxy/README.md

 1. Install nginx on your machine sudo apt install nginx -y

-2. Change the placeholder in nginx-template.conf
+2. Change the placeholder in nginx-template.conf and place it to /etc/nginx/conf.d/example.conf
 Examples:
 <domain_name> -> example.domain.com
 <app_ipaddress> -> 127.0.0.1